ttinoco/OPTALG/README.md

 ## Overview ##

-OPTALG is a Python package that provides optimization algorithms, wrappers and tools for solving large and sparse problems.
+OPTALG is a Python package that provides algorithms, wrappers, and tools for solving large and sparse optimization problems.
 Currently, it contains the following:

 * Newton-Raphson algorithm for solving systems of equations.
 * Interior-point algorithm for solving convex quadratic problems.